 K-12 Drama Teachers!
 Be Your Own Champion

 Do you find that you need to justify what you do to administrators, parents and colleagues?
 In this time of eliminating arts from education, how do you bolster support for your drama program?
-In this workshop, Elaine will share many of the ideas she has used over 36 years of teaching high school, middle and elementary grades.
-You will learn concepts that will help to strengthen your goals in your community and help you sustain and promote the work you do with your students.
+Elaine shared many of the ideas she has used over 36 years of teaching high school, middle and elementary grades, offering concepts to help teachers strengthen goals in their communities and help sustain and promote the work they do with your students.

 Speed Theatre Experience With Robert Kallos

-After lunch, jump into the Speed Theatre experience with Dallas-based Technical Theatre Teacher Robert Kallos.
-Sometimes called Figurative Theatre or Toy Theatre, participants in this workshop will write scripts based on fairy or folk tales, create story boards, and then design the sets, lights and costumes.
-The groups construct the figures, scenery and costumes, then rehearse and perform their plays — all in 90 minutes!
-Are you up to the challenge?
-Bring your energy and enthusiasm to this fun and fast-paced workshop!
+Dallas-based Technical Theatre Teacher Robert Kallos finished off the afternoon with the Speed Theatre experience.
+Sometimes called Figurative Theatre or Toy Theatre, participants in this workshop wrote scripts based on fairy or folk tales, created story boards, and then designed the sets, lights and costumes.
+The groups constructed the figures, scenery and costumes, then rehearsed and performed their plays — all in 90 minutes!

 Robert Kallos has used Toy Theatre in the classroom, across curriculums, and to engage students early in developing a production.
 Kallos knows from his own teaching experience in high schools in Georgia and Texas how important it is to engage students from the “get go.”

 Contact SETC Central Office for more information on continuing education units and/or professional development documentation.
 Contact your local education agency or fine arts coordinator in your county to find out what you need to qualify for Professional Development Credits.
 SETC will provide documentation on your participation.